List of Neon Genesis Evangelion characters: Development

 Anno began working on Neon Genesis Evangelion with the idea the setting and characters would evolve as the story progressed.
 He continued to rely on his personal experience and avoided depicting "human dramas", perceiving the task as difficult; he thus preferred to represent Evangelion as a "documentary" rather than a drama.
 While working on the third and fourth episodes, he set the goal of surpassing other television series in development and psychological depth.
 The first episodes focus on Shinji's relationship problems and his constant attempts to approach Rei in "Rei I" and "Rei II".
 The creative staff felt dissatisfied with the result, considering it too heavy.
-To give a different impulse, the irreverent, exuberant character Asuka was inserted in the eighth episode ("Asuka Strikes!"), which is the center of many comic and typically adolescent situations.
+To give a different impulse to the second part of the series the irreverent, exuberant character Asuka was inserted in the eighth episode, "Asuka Strikes!", which is the center of many comic and typically adolescent situations.
 In the following episodes, despite their communication difficulties, the show's protagonists are portrayed with the lightness typical of comedy following a conventional, science-fiction anime scheme.
 The episode's scriptwriter Shinji Higuchi, who is known for the humorous and lighthearted character of his works, intervened and the characters' development became more positive.
 In the following episodes, Misato opens up to Shinji and talk to him about her painful past; Asuka shows a sweeter and more-caring character, the cold commander Ikari helps his subordinates and praises his son.

 The last episodes would have closed the story and the protagonists' journey; for the ending the writers originally planned a scene in which Gendo would have said "Live!" (生きろ, Ikiro) to his son Shinji, similar to the ending of Gainax's earlier show The Secret of Blue Water, in which Captain Nemo utters the same phrase before sacrificing himself.
 During the first broadcast of the series, Anno responded to animation fans with anger, accusing them of being excessively closed and introverted; for this reason, he changed the atmosphere of the show's second half, making the narrative even darker and more introspective.
 This change of direction is reflected in the protagonists' development.
 While being criticized, Anno decided to make the characters Asuka and Toji undergo physical and psychological violence, which was considered unsuitable for a television show in a protected transmission time.